EdricChan03/action-build-deploy-ghpages/README.md

       skip_deploy: 'false' # Whether to skip deployment after a successful build.
       show_bundle_log: 'false' # Whether to show detailed logs from bundle install command.
 Useful for debugging broken builds.
       bundler_version: '' # A specific version of Bundler to be used.
+      jekyll_env: 'production' # The Jekyll environment to use when building the site.
+(See https://jekyllrb.com/docs/configuration/environments/)
 ```